Skpow1234/TheWindowsTunning/README.md

 - Per-process CPU and disk-rate columns are not yet computed (later phases);
   `cpu_percent` is reported as `null` in JSON for now.
 - Recommendations cover power, memory, disk free space, disk activity, and CPU.
-  Startup-aware recommendations arrive with startup scanning (Phase 5).
 - Disk active time is a single PDH sample per scan; multi-sample smoothing is planned.
 Power detection is read-only (applying power plans arrives in Phase 7).
+- `startup` and `services` are read-only inventories.
+Disabling startup items and restarting services (with confirmation) arrive in Phase 7.
+Startup "impact" is a coarse heuristic until boot tracing (Phase 10) provides measured costs.
+Scheduled-task inspection (`--include-tasks`) is not yet implemented.
-- Startup/service inspection and the TUI are not implemented yet.
+- The TUI (`tui`) is not implemented yet.

 ---